APIS, TSA and DOT Authorization Info for Non-U.S. Registered Business Aircraft

 9. Department of Transport (DOT) authorization may be needed

-Frequent travelers to the U.S. aboard non-U.S. registered aircraft may require authorization from the Department of Transport (DOT).
-Generally, for more than six entries into the U.S. a year, you’ll need a DOT exemption , known as a Part 375 authorization.
+Non-U.S. registered operators conducting frequent non-scheduled commercial / charter operations may require authorization from the Department of Transport (DOT).
+A foreign operator is allowed up to six operations into the U.S. under commercial status.
+For more than six entries into the U.S. a year, you’ll need a DOT exemption, known as a Part 375 authorization.
 This is an additional requirement other than APIS and the TSA waiver.
-Contact your 3rd-party provider to obtain specific requirements for this authorization.

 Mistakes with APIS filings and TSA waiver applications can be avoided with sufficient pre-planning.
 It’s important to remember that APIS does not serve as customs or landing rights notification, as customs must be notified separately.
 If a TSA waiver is required for your particular operation, always plan on at least five business days lead time.
-Working with an experienced 3rd-party provider will help ensure that U.S. customs and TSA formalities are uneventful experiences.
+Working with Universal’s Global Regulatory Services team will help ensure that U.S. customs and TSA formalities are uneventful experiences.